 How is our heritage protected?

-Properties are graded using the terms significant or not significant.
-There are three main levels of significance and each level has its own heritage list.
+Properties are graded using the terms significant or contributory.
+There are three main levels of significance and each level has its own heritage list

 - Local: Items of local significance to an area are listed in a heritage overlay (HO) provided by the Local Planning Scheme.
 This ensures that the identified heritage significance of the item is taken into account when a planning permit is required.